-For derivatives that hedge the foreign currency exposure of a net investment in foreign operations, the accounting treatment will depend on the effectiveness of the hedge.
-The effective portion of the change in fair value of the derivative, including any forward premium or discount, is reflected in other comprehensive income ("OCI") as part of the foreign currency translation adjustment.
-Any ineffective portion of the change in fair value of the derivative is reflected in Net investment gains (losses).
+The change in fair value of the derivative, including any forward premium or discount, is reflected in other comprehensive income ("OCI") as part of the foreign currency translation adjustment.

 Embedded Derivatives

 The Company may enter into contracts that are not themselves derivative instruments but contain embedded derivatives.
 For each contract, the Company assesses whether the economic characteristics of the embedded derivative are clearly and closely related to those of the host contract and determines whether a separate instrument with the same terms as the embedded instrument would meet the definition of a derivative instrument.
 When it is determined that the embedded derivative possesses economic characteristics that are not clearly and closely related to the economic characteristics of the host contract, and that a separate instrument with the same terms would qualify as a derivative instrument, the embedded derivative is separated from the host contract and accounted for as a stand-alone derivative.
 Such embedded derivatives are recorded with the associated host contract at fair value and changes in their fair value are recorded in earnings.
 In certain instances, the Company may elect to carry the entire contract at fair value.